-Timothy Delaney, vice president Customer Success at Directworks, noted in an article on CIO.com that the easiest way to gather data on customer satisfaction is by sending a simple binary survey at the end of each support interaction asking customers to indicate if the experience was “Good – I’m Satisfied or Bad – I’m Unsatisfied.”
+The easiest way to gather data on customer satisfaction metrics is by sending a simple binary survey at the end of each support interaction asking customers to indicate if the experience was “Good – I’m Satisfied or Bad – I’m Unsatisfied.”
 Depending on the customer’s answer, you can trigger a thank you email or follow-up to resolve whatever issues may have arisen.

 From this data, you can calculate a rough customer satisfaction score by subtracting the percent of unsatisfied customers from the percent of satisfied customers.
 This number won’t be as accurate as a net promoter score (NPS) because there are only two possible answers to the question, but it will be a good indicator of how satisfied your customers are in general.
 This is especially helpful for businesses that don’t have the budget to conduct a full-blown customer satisfaction survey.